-On 8 September, the latest Claims Management Regulation Bulletin, CMR35, from the Ministry of Justice warned about many problems with payday loan refund claims.
+In September 2018, the Ministry of Justice warned about many problems with payday loan refund claims in its CMR35 bulletin.

 The answer turns out to be using a claims company may be slower, give you poorer advice and may get a lower refund than making a complaint yourself.
 And they are certainly very expensive!

 “But I don’t know if I have got a good complaint”

 - our online validation system will determine if you have been mis-sold loans;

 - get a free review of your complaint;

 - our team will find out if you are due a big refund.